 The U.S still does not mandate maternity leave, which leaves many women forced to take unpaid maternity leave when they have a child.
 Here is how I am planning on mitigating the “damage” of my unpaid maternity leave.

 (No, that is not what my “nursery” looks like.
 My “nursery” is a bassinet that takes up all the space between my bed and the wall.
-Nothing like 3 kids in a 2 bedroom apartment to really make you pare down on all the baby gear that is advertised!)
+There is nothing like 3 kids in a 2 bedroom apartment to really make you pare down on all the baby gear advertised!)

-However, since I pay for my flexibility in the lack of benefits afforded to me, I have to do my best to make this maternity leave as budget-friendly as I can!
+However, since I pay for my flexibility in the lack of benefits afforded to me, I have to do my best to make this maternity leave as budget-friendly as possible!
 I originally wanted to “cash-flow” this maternity leave by saving up a separate “maternity fund.”
 But I may have to not only deep into our emergency fund but also possibly go into credit card debt as well.
 This is the reality for many, many families, especially in the U.S, where non-paid maternity leave is all too common.
-I am one of many mothers trying to balance my own needs with my financial circumstances when it comes to maternity and motherhood.
+I am one of many mothers trying to balance my own needs with my financial circumstances regarding maternity and motherhood.

-We had a lot of unexpected expenses come up (read here about my oven saga), and unfortunately this pregnancy really knocked me off my feet!
-So all that overtime I planned on working and stocking away was really a very little amount of overtime that I managed to work.
+We had many unexpected expenses come up (read here about my oven saga), and unfortunately, this pregnancy really knocked me off my feet!
+So all that overtime I planned on working and stocking away was really a very little overtime that I managed to work.
 Note to self: Do not plan on overtime hours to pay for something.
 You never know if it will pan out!